 It’s important to remember that anything posted on social media is permanent – even if it’s just a fleeting thought or feeling you had.
 Before posting anything on social media, take a step back and consider how others might interpret your words.

-Once something is posted, it cannot be taken back, so it’s essential to ensure that you are comfortable with whatever it is you are sharing before hitting “post” or “send.”
+Once something is posted, it cannot be taken back, so you must ensure that you are comfortable with whatever it is you are sharing before hitting “post” or “send.”

 Conclusion